 Resume highlights:

-- Weaver put together a 7-season playing career in the league after being drafted in the second round of the 2002 NFL Draft.
-He spent time with the Baltimore Ravens and Houston Texans before retiring and officially picking up coaching responsibilities in 2010.
+- Weaver put together a 7-season career as a defensive end in the league after being drafted in the second round of the 2002 NFL Draft.
+He spent time on the Baltimore Ravens' vaunted defensive line and with the Houston Texans before retiring and officially picking up coaching responsibilities in 2010.

 - His coaching stops include time with the Buffalo Bills and Cleveland Browns as their defensive line coach.
 In 2021, he returned to Baltimore to be the run game coordinator and defensive line coach before being promoted to assistant head coach/defensive line coach for his final two seasons.